 Ensure that the email addresses you have in your lists are confirmed by using confirmed opt-in:

 - Dual fields for entering email address

 - Email address validation in forms

 A spam trap, also known as honey traps, are a way for ISPs to understand and evaluate the quality of a senders list.
-The trap itself is an email address that acts like a real address but does not exist.
-There are different types of spam traps and they all indicate that you don't have proper list management.
+The trap itself is an email address that acts like a real address but doesn't exist.
+There are different types of spam traps, and they all indicate that you don't have proper list management.

 - Pure or Pristine – Addresses created by the ISPs to identify spammers as the only way you can obtain these addresses is pretty much by scraping the addresses yourself or through bought lists.
 As a sender with proper opted in addresses, you cannot hit a spam trap like this.